Investing Investing Basics

 Bottom line

-Even the Oracle of Omaha can be wrong sometimes.
-But he is also willing to admit when he made a mistake.
+Even Warren Buffett can be wrong sometimes, but he's also willing to admit when he makes a mistake.

-If you want to be like Buffett, start out with one of the best brokerage accounts and be willing to do some research on the best investments.
-If you’re willing to make a few mistakes like Buffett and grow from them, you could find success for years to come.
+If you want to build wealth like Buffett, be willing to do some research on the best investments.
+If you’re willing to make and grow from a few mistakes, you could find success for years to come.